-The Agitator: Aggressive, obnoxious or emotional behavior.
+The Agitator: Aggressive, obnoxious, or emotional behavior.
 You don't have to watch closely to recognize loud and angry behavior as a sign of impairment.
 Some customers who have had too much to drink will become loud, pick fights, and use foul language.
-Some will be come argumentative about your service, the cost of your drinks, or the way the drinks were mixed.
+Some will become argumentative about service, the cost of drinks, or the way the drinks were mixed.

 The Entertainer: Overly friendly behavior.
-On the other hand, some customers become very friendly when they are drinking.
+Some customers become very friendly when they are drinking.
 A person who becomes unusually entertaining and boisterous can be just as intoxicated as someone who is causing trouble.
 Watch for customers who are buying rounds of drinks for strangers.
 Excessive bragging may also be a giveaway.